Seabird she flies ....

 Contents

-1. Whole Lotta Love
+- Notta Lotta Love

-2. Easy Rider
+- Easy Rider

-4. White Out
+- White Out

 Chapter 1

-Whole Lotta Love
+Notta Lotta Love

-Jeremy Ryder was the son of Ben and Jane, from Timerong, the main town in the weirdly named Hilltops region of New South Wales's south western slopes.
-The landscape there was defined by low lying hills intersected with shallow rivers and creeks snaking though hard, weathered rock of a deep reddish brown colour.
-The latter were rounded, standing singularly like ancient Stonehenge monoliths or grouped as in a colony of snails.
-The soil was a course brown and as hard as cement during periods of little rain, though when it did rain the water flowed across the surface in torrents and swiftly turned it to mud.
-The bush - such as it remains on the edges of the vast plowed and sown fields - was mostly dry and thin, far removed from the thick, impenetrable rainforests and deep ravines cut into layers of sandstone, shale and coal seen along the coast a couple of hundred kilometres to the east.
-On occasions ridges and weather-worn, rounded, pyramid-like peaks rose a couple of hundred feet above the surrounding fields, remnants of volcanic intrusions which occurred perhaps millions of years prior to exposure.
-Mount Bobbara was one of these.
-To the Indigenous people its heights were sacred places of ceremony, ritual and passage to realms beyond death.
-For more than a hundred thousand years they walked its plains, over its slopes and mountains, till the white men came with sheep, cattle and fences, guns, dogs and a strange way of living.
-The original tribes are gone now, victims of disease, dispossession and denial of their very existence and rights to the land, and to their Country.
-In its place the soil is invariably tilled or grazed, fenced or tarred.
-The only native animals seen are the road kill, wallabies and kangaroos hopped alongside fences looking to escape, and birds screeching in the sky.
-The magpies are smart and stay out of trouble; the galahs are stupid, standing in the middle of the road picking at seeds, and running into the cars and trucks as they attempt to escape at the very last minute.
-The Ryders arrived in this part of the world back in the 1830s and had lived on the outskirts of Timerong ever since.
-Ben's son arrived some one hundred and fifty year later.....
+Jeremy Ryder was the son of Ben and Jane, from Timerong, the main town in the weirdly named Hilltops region of the New South Wales south western slopes.
+The landscape about was defined by low lying hills intersected with shallow rivers and creeks snaking though hard, weathered rock of a deep reddish brown colour when it turned to dirt.
+The unweathered rocks were round, potato-like, standing singularly as ancient Stonehenge monoliths or grouped in a colony of sleeping snails.
+The soil was hard as cement during periods of little rain, though when it did pour the water flowed across the surface in torrents and swiftly turned the dust to mud.
+The bush - such as it remains on the edges of the vast ploughed and sown fields of wheat and canola - was mostly dry and thin, far removed from the thick, impenetrable rainforests and deep ravines cut into layers of sandstone, shale and coal seen along the coast a couple of hundred kilometres to the east.
+On occasions ridges and weather-worn, pyramid-like peaks rose a couple of hundred feet above the surrounding fields, remnants of volcanic intrusions which occurred perhaps millions of years prior to exposure.
+Bobbara was one of these.
+To the Indigenous people its height was sacred, a place of ceremony, ritual and perhaps passage to realms beyond death.
+For more than a hundred thousand years they walked its plains, over its slopes and hills and camped by its waterways, till the white men came with sheep, cattle and fences, guns, dogs and a strange way of being.
+Their bodies were covered in thick rugs of earthly colour, brown, black and white; their faces pale or red from the sun; their stomachs bulging; and their words strange.
+The elders of the tribe told the young ones to ignore them.
+"Stay away!"

 7.20am, Saturday, 22 September 1956.